mauriciogtec/gfen-reproduce/README.md

-# Large-Scale Spatiotemporal Density Smoothing with the Graph-fused Elastic Net
+# How Likely are Ride-share Drivers to Earn a Living Wage?
+Large-scale Spatio-temporal Density Smoothing with the Graph-fused Elastic Net

 This repository contains all the code to necessary to reproduce our results.
 Here's a brief description of the contents of the repository.
 See the file `MANIFEST.md` for a description of software versions used.